 Introducing BVLOS will be the tipping point for endless opportunities within the drone industry.
 When a person is flying an aircraft BVLOS, it implies that they are unable to maintain direct unaided visual contact when airborne, but uses an alternative method of collision avoidance to ensure that the aircraft is flown safely.

-When thinking of drones, you might be picturing the small ones that zoom passed like flies - those tend to fly VLOS.
-These can be used for a couple of applications such as inspection or for photography and film purposes.
+When thinking of drones, you might be picturing the small ones that zoom passed like flies - those tend to fly within VLOS.
+These can be used for a several distinct applications such as inspection or for photography and film purposes.
 They must legally fly within a range of 500m and keep a horizontal distance of 50m.
-However, what we are seeing now is only a drop in the ocean when compared to what’s in store for the drone industry and society as a whole..
-But only once BVLOS flights come into play.
+However, what we are seeing now is only a drop in the ocean when compared to what’s in store for the drone industry and society as a whole.. but only once BVLOS flights come into play.

 Once regulations are lifted, a whole market will suddenly open up with endless possibilities.
 You may be asking yourselves, what does flying BVLOS imply?
-Well, seeing as there is no visual line of sight, one cannot get away with only having the pilot on the ground.
+Well, considering that there is a lack of visual line of sight, one cannot get away with only having the pilot on the ground.
 The ground pilot with visual contact is supported by systems (software and applications) that replace the pilot on board.
 When something goes wrong, the pilot will have a back-up plan and procedures to follow.

 "A remote pilot depends on alternative ways of communicating with the aircraft."

 This can be done through large antennas that would need to be placed on top of mountains or high buildings.
 Alternatively, a satellite or a cellular network can be used.
 Hence, an aircraft can be equipped with a camera on the nose, which replaces the eyes of the pilot.
 The video stream can then be sent over the cellular networks with low latency and ensuring that one can see through the eyes of the aircraft at all times.